Abundant lattice instability in kagome metal ScV$_6$Sn$_6$

 For the two $2\times 2 \times 2$ CDW structures as shown in Fig. \ref{Fig4-XRD}(c) and (d), while they both display CDW peaks at the half-integer Miller indices, there are no CDW peaks at $(0,K,L)=(0,m,\frac{n}{2})$ and $(0,\frac{n}{2},m)$ of the $Immm$ phase ($m$ and $n$ are arbitrary integers).
 This difference originates from the differentiated lattice transformations from the pristine phase to the two CDW phases.
 A detailed derivation about the conditions for the presence/absence of the CDW peaks on different $(H,K,L)$ planes for all CDW structures is found in section III in the Supplemental Material \cite{SM}.

 Electronic structures of the four CDW phases may also help distinguish the CDW structures.
-The unfolded band structures (in the primitive Brillouin zone) of the four CDW structures are shown in Fig. S9 in the Supplemental Material \cite{SM}.
-The band on the $A-L-H$ plane, which is mainly contributed by the Sn2 $p_z$ orbital and V $d_{xz}/d_{yz}$ orbitals from the kagome layer, shows the largest changes by the CDW structural modulation.
+The unfolded band structures (in the primitive Brillouin zone) of the four CDW structures are shown in Fig. S10 \cite{SM}.
+The band on the $A-L-H$ plane mainly contributed by the Sn2 $p_z$ orbital and V $d_{xz}/d_{yz}$ orbitals from the kagome layer shows the largest changes by the CDW structural modulation.
 Distinctly different from the $A$V$_3$Sb$_5$, the two van Hove singularities at $M$ near the Fermi energy are unaffected by all CDW formations in ScV$_6$Sn$_6$, which is in line with the recent optical spectroscopy study where no CDW gap is observed \cite{hu2022optical}.
 As a result, the CDW formation in ScV$_6$Sn$_6$ does not induce much change to the DOS, in contrast to the apparent DOS decrease in $A$V$_3$Sb$_5$ upon CDW transition.
-These characters can be rationalized by the fact that bands near the Fermi energy are mostly related to V, while the CDW distortion in ScV$_6$Sn$_6$ involves mainly the Sc and Sn2 which contribute little to the DOS.
+These characters can be rationalized by the fact that bands near the Fermi energy are mostly related to V, while the CDW distortion in ScV$_6$Sn$_6$ involves mainly the Sc and Sn2, which contribute little to the DOS.

-We notice that the ScV$_6$Sn$_6$ (or the HfFe$_6$Ge$_6$-type kagome material) is closely related to the recently discovered magnetic kagome metal FeGe \cite{teng2022discovery,yin2022discovery} whose unknown CDW structure has been an insurmountable obstacle in studying the electronic properties of the FeGe CDW phase.
-The FeGe-type structure can be obtained simply by removing the Sc atom in ScV$_6$Sn$_6$ (the additional off-kagome-plane displacement of the Sn2 atoms is neglected).
-Thus, in addition to making it feasible to study the interplay between CDW and other charge orders in the diverse HfFe$_6$Ge$_6$-type kagome family, the CDW in ScV$_6$Sn$_6$ may also assist in identifying the CDW structure of FeGe.
-For example, we identify a dynamically stable CDW structure of FeGe with $D_{2h}$ point group starting from the $2 \times 2 \times 2$ ($Immm$) CDW structure of ScV$_6$Sn$_6$ (see Fig S10 in Supplemental material \cite{SM}), which may be helpful for studies on FeGe.
+The ScV$_6$Sn$_6$ (or the HfFe$_6$Ge$_6$-type kagome material) is closely related to the recently discovered magnetic kagome metal FeGe \cite{teng2022discovery,yin2022discovery} whose unknown CDW structure has been an obstacle in studying the electronic properties of the FeGe CDW phase.
+The FeGe-type structure can be obtained by removing the Sc atom in ScV$_6$Sn$_6$ (the additional off-kagome-plane displacement of the Sn2 atoms is neglected).
+Thus, in addition to making it feasible to study the interplay between charge instabilities and other exotic properties in the diverse HfFe$_6$Ge$_6$-type kagome family, the CDW in ScV$_6$Sn$_6$ may also assist in identifying the CDW structure of FeGe.
+For example, we identify a dynamically stable CDW structure of FeGe with $D_{2h}$ point group, a rotational symmetry-breaking phase, starting from the $2 \times 2 \times 2$ ($Immm$) CDW structure of ScV$_6$Sn$_6$ (Fig S11 \cite{SM}), which may help to understand the CDW and magnetic order in FeGe.